svgeesus/EuroMPE/Duophonic/Panel.md

 - (2 * 12) + 5.08? = 24 to 30mm short side, probably squeeze up a bit to make less wide.

 Need another set of controls next to that,
-4 pots for perf faders and one input for calibration.
+4 pots for perf faders.

-So keep these in a single line.

 ## Pitch DAC boards